nodejs/node-v0.x-archive/deps/http_parser/README.md

 }

 /* Start up / continue the parser.
- * Note we pass recved==0 to signal that EOF has been recieved.
+ * Note we pass recved==0 to signal that EOF has been received.
  */
 nparsed = http_parser_execute(parser, &settings, buf, recved);